DavidSaldivia/tm_solarshift/README.md

 - `uses`: It contains scripts with examples and typical uses of this repository.
 Scripts to run parametric simulations, events simulations, are included here.
 Also, plotting scripts are included.
 - `data`: It contains all the data required to run the simulations.
 In Github this folder is empty.
 The required folders can be checked in `tm_solarshift.general.DATA_DIR`.
-- results: the default folder where the different results are stored.
+- `results`: the default folder where the different results are stored.

 ### Examples